KelvinTegelaar/CIPP/docs/user/user-documentation/settings/notifications.md

 ```powershell
 Enable-mailbox <Cippuser@domain.com> -Shared
 ```
+(the above command is only avialble for On-Premises mailboxes - what is the solution for Cloud Only mailboxes?)
 :::info Sent Items Notification emails **do not save** to the CIPP account's _Sent Items_ folder. :::

 #### Webhook